 Who might consider investing?

 VCTs, EIS and SEIS could be of interest to experienced investors who want to support younger UK businesses and save tax.
-This might include higher earners, people who have just realised a capital gains – from selling a business, buy-to-let property or other assets – or those who have received a large lump sum on retirement or redundancy.
+This might include higher earners, people who have just realised a capital gain – from selling a business, buy-to-let property or other assets – or those who have received a large lump sum on retirement or redundancy.
 Meanwhile, investors concerned about inheritance tax may wish to consider inheritance tax portfolios or AIM Inheritance Tax ISAs.

 Tax rules can change and benefits depend on circumstances.

-Categories | Brief overview | Tax benefits | View offers |
+| Categories | Brief overview | Tax benefits | Find out more |

-Venture Capital Trust (VCTs) | Invest in a basket of typically between 30-70 young, small and dynamic companies |
+| Venture Capital Trust (VCTs) | Invest in a portfolio of typically between 30-70 young, small and growth-oriented companies |

 |